christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.3b1bf242.md

     return { files: allFiles };
   }

-  /**
-   * @query _getFileString
-   * @requires this owner has a Library, and this file is in this owner's Library
-   * @effects returns the items list of the specified file as a JSON string */ async _getFileString(
+  async _getFileString(
     { owner, file }: { owner: User; file: File },
   ): Promise<{ fileString: string } | { error: string }> {